 8. Shop at Thrift Stores

 Buy only if it’s in good condition.
-If an item has stains or holes, don’t buy it unless you’re willing to spend time fixing it up yourself.
+If an item has stains or holes, don’t buy it unless you’re willing to fix it yourself.

 Look for designer brands that aren’t covered in dust or dirt.
 Designer labels are often sold at deep discounts because they’ve been sitting around for so long; their original owners may no longer want them or have lost interest in them.
 That doesn’t mean they’re poor quality — but they may require more cleaning than other items in the store.